Without clear provisions in a shareholder agreement or articles, many minority shareholders are surprised to find out that rights can be very limited.

 While it strengthens the claim if one shareholder is at a disadvantage compared to other shareholders, this is not necessary to bring an unfair prejudice petition.
 It is enough that the unfair activity negatively affects the shareholders generally.

 For example, If directors repeatedly breach their duties or pay themselves bonuses while refusing to pay dividends this arguably affects all shareholders equally, but could still allow a shareholder to bring an unfair prejudice petition.

-The most common legal remedy, whether a claim goes to court or settles is for the minority shareholder bought out than to have an outcome which goes back to business as usual.
-The courts do has wide discretionary powers when it comes to remedies.
+The most common legal remedy, whether a claim goes to court or settles is for the minority shareholder to have his/her/their shares bought out.
+The courts has wide discretionary powers when it comes to remedies.

 As with most legal disputes, in reality most are resolved by settlement.
 The key is to exert the right pressure at the right time and to have lawyers who give you sound, realistic advice.

 In situations where there isn’t clear evidence of a breach of director’s fiduciary duty and where there are standard articles and a shareholder’s agreement without clear and strong protections for minority shareholders, court actions are risky.

 In situations where a majority shareholder is manipulating the company, inappropriately utilising company assets or draining resources it’s important to act fast.
 Waiting may mean that there isn’t much value left in the business even if a court were to order a business sale or buy out of the minority shareholder’s shares.